TheThingsNetwork/lorawan-stack/doc/content/components/_index.md

 This section will document the purpose and exploitation of those components.
 The aim is to provide a clear understanding of the stack workflow so developers and maintainers can build upon it and contribute.

-Advanced users should also go though those documents to know the full scope of possibilities.
+Advanced users should also go through those documents to know the full the extend of the possibilities and limitations.